mctaggaj/ngbp/README.md

 If you see any errors while attempting the bower install -- run the following from your command line:

-git config --global url."https://".insteadOf git://
+'git config --global url."https://".insteadOf git://'

 Happy hacking!